-Strategic Objective Outcome (s) Verifiable Indicator (s) Anguilla Antigua and Barbuda Aruba Bahamas Barbados Belize Bermuda British Virgin Islands Cayman Islands Curacao Dominica Eastern Caribbean Central Bank Grenada Haiti Iamaica Monteerrat St Kitts and Nevis Saint Lucia Sint Maarten St Vincent and the Grenadines Suriname Trinidad and Tobago Turks and Caicos Customs control during the clearance process more effectively ensures accuracy of declarations Effective application of procedures based on international standards for valuation, origin and the tariff classification of goods improved • Customs control during the clearance process more effectively ensures accuracy of declarations Rate of physical inspections decreased - with special regimes developed to assist the informal and semi-formal sectors with particular regard to gender inclusivity. • • • • • • • • • • • Customs control during the clearance process more effectively ensures accuracy of declarations Risk-based control selectivity applied more consistently - developed to assist the informal and semi-formal sectors with particular regard to gender inclusivity • • • • • • • • • • • • • Foreign trade operators better comply with their reporting and payment obligations Traceability of goods and customs actions in the customs systems strengthened • • • • • • Foreign trade operators better comply with their reporting and payment obligations Cargo clearance times decreased - with special regimes developed to assist the informal and semi-formal sectors with particular regard to gender inclusivity. • • • • • • • • • •
+Strategic Objective Outcome (s) Verifiable Indicator (s) Anguilla Antigua and Barbuda Aruba Bahamas Barbados Belize Bermuda British Virgin Islands Cayman Islands Curacao Dominica Eastern Caribbean Central Bank Grenada Guyana Haiti Jamaica Montserrat Audit and anti-smuggling programs more effectively ensure enforcement of customs laws Legal base, procedures and capacities strengthened to exchange information with the tax department, other government agencies and foreign customs • • Customs control during the clearance process more effectively ensures accuracy of declarations Effective application of procedures based on international standards for valuation, origin and the tariff classification of goods improved • Customs control during the clearance process more effectively ensures accuracy of declarations Rate of physical inspections decreased - with special regimes developed to assist the informal and semi-formal sectors with particular regard to gender inclusivity. • • • • • • • • Customs control during the clearance process more effectively ensures accuracy of declarations Risk-based control selectivity applied more consistently - developed to assist the informal and semi-formal sectors with particular regard to gender inclusivity • • • • • • • • • Foreign trade operators better comply with their reporting and payment obligations Traceability of goods and customs actions in the customs systems strengthened • • • Foreign trade operators better comply with their reporting and payment obligations Cargo clearance times decreased - with special regimes developed to assist the informal and semi-formal sectors with particular regard to gender inclusivity. • • • • • • Foreign trade operators better comply with their reporting and payment obligations Customs laws, regulations, and guidelines simplified and easily accessible • • Foreign trade operators better comply with their reporting and payment obligations Implementation of new initiatives, such as Single Window, coordinated border management, and Authorized • • • • • •